PrefectHQ/prefect/docs/concepts/tasks.md

 ## Map

-Prefect provides a `.map()` implementation that automatically creates a copy of a task for each element of its input data.
+Prefect provides a `.map()` implementation that automatically creates task run for each element of its input data.
 Mapped tasks represent the computations of many individual children tasks.

 The simplest Prefect map takes a tasks and applies it to each element of its inputs.